CTHRU/Hitrava/README.md

                         pool length derived from the available speed data in the HiTrack file will be used.
 Note that the available speed data has a minimum resolution of 1 dm/s.

+TCX options:
+  --tcx_insert_altitude_data
+                        When an activity has altitude information, inserts the last known altitude in every track point of the generated TCX file.

 OUTPUT options:
   --output_dir OUTPUT_DIR